Hiking Hocking Hills, Ohio Best Trails and Top Tips

 Autumn

 Personally, we like autumn for Hocking Hills, Ohio hiking the best.
-The temperature is most suitable for long hikes and the fall leaves add stunning color to the landscape.
+The temperature is most suitable for long treks and the fall leaves add stunning color to the landscape.
 However, after a long summer, many of the waterfalls are merely a trickle…or dry altogether.

 Winter